sequoiahq/sequoia/docs/playready.md

 ### Client Authentication

-PlayReady devices rely on two primary files for client authentication: `bgroupcert.dat` and `zgpriv.dat`.
+PlayReady devices rely on two primary files for client authentication.

-- **`bgroupcert.dat`**: This is a group certificate issued by Microsoft specific to a device.
+- **`bgroupcert.dat`**: Group certificate issued by Microsoft specifically to a device.[1]
-- **`zgpriv.dat`**: A 32-byte ECC private key used in the process.
+- **`zgpriv.dat`**: A 32-byte ECC private signing key.

-The group certificate alone is not directly usable and requires integration with ECC encryption and signing keys.
-These keys may be pre-included with the provided files, but they can also be generated randomly if needed.
+The group certificate alone is not usable and requires to be fitted with ECC encryption and a signing key.

 To integrate these into the certificate chain:
 1. A new certificate is created containing the respective ECC public keys (encryption/signing).